 To refine the editing you may need to change your brush and feather size to paint in the precise areas you require.
 In the last section is also an Eraser option, which you can use to further refine your areas.

 Here we have outlined the most useful Lightroom tools for removing glare from glasses.
 You will find there is no single best tool to reduce glasses glare.

 Expect to use a combination of these techniques on your images.
-With experience you will be able to more quickly choose the tools and adjustments which best suit the image you are working on.
+With experience, you will be able to quickly choose the tools and adjustments that best suit the image you are working on.

 We have now covered what you need to know to get in and correct the unwanted glare in your images.
 With knowledge of the best tools in Lightroom, you should feel ready to start editing your own images.